emlased/MONAI-Label-on-Runpod/README.md

 `
 .nii.gz .nii .nrrd
 `
 Based on our DeepGrow script, data should be placed into the dataset directory as previously mentioned.
 If segmentation files are available, they should have the same file name as their corresponding image file and they should be placed into the directory /workspace/venv/dataset/images/final.
-Using locally stored data is advantageous because the lag in loading studies into slier is substantially lower and the MONAI Review platform does not work with studies stored on a DICOM server.
+Using locally stored data is advantageous because the lag in loading studies into 3D Slicer is substantially lower and the MONAI Review platform does not work with studies stored on a DICOM server.

 ### Remote Storage
 In the start server script after the --studies modifier, the web address of a DICOM server can be included instead of a local directory.
 The following is an example of how to link a DICOM server in the start server command.